stacks-network/sbtc-docs/src/tutorial.md

 ## Getting Set Up

+Note: There are still some bugs being worked out with the local sBTC devenv.
+There are code snippets provided in this tutorial and in the Lagoon repo for both devnet and testnet.

 For this tutorial, we're going to get you set up with a local version of the sBTC DR. Although this does require a bit more setup time, it will pay off by making your development experience significantly faster by not needing to wait for testnet transactions.

 If you prefer to use testnet, you should be able to follow along with a few tweaks that we'll cover along the way.